Corneliox/UAS-Machine-Learning/readme.md

 So yeah this just my note on how This Project progress..

-What we should test using yolo was
+What we should test was

 ```py
 # Models to train and evaluate